 Remembering these benefits makes talking about treatment costs and patient finance even easier for you and your team and removes some of the obstacles that can cause people to shy away from discussing money.

-If you offer patient finance, make sure you know what is available; are you offering both interest-free credit and interest-bearing credit facilities at the practice.
+If you offer patient finance, make sure you know what is available; are you offering both interest-free dental financing options and interest-bearing credit facilities at the practice.

 The type of application process you follow will determine the level of conversation you need to have with a patient.

 With some providers, you are required to have a conversation with the patient to agree the finance product and term they will apply for without leading or influencing them.
 This can be an obstacle for some team members due to the pressure of needing to say the right thing.

 Other providers’ systems, such as the Medenta application system, don’t require you to have this conversation.
 Instead, you can email the options to the patient to review at home and take away some of that fear for your team.
 None the less, it is of course important that you have a thorough understanding of the patient finance facilities that you offer in order to answer patients’ questions.